dhruval007/Mouse_Rotary_Encoders-/README.md

 <h2>🖱 Mouse PCB Teardown & Sensor Identification</h2>

-<p>This repository contains high-quality images and documentation of a wireless mouse PCB.
+<p>This repository contains documentation of a wireless mouse PCB.
 The board includes components such as the scroll encoder slot, tactile switches, Type-C charging interface + PC wired contol , LED indicators, a primary IC controller, and the BT/2.4G module PCB.
 Useful for reverse-engineering, hobby repairs, or understanding peripheral electronics.</p>